Updated for 2024

 Walking Tree Travel: Walking Tree offers internships, alternative breaks, and other volunteer projects in English teaching, environment, community development, and lots more in a dozen countries.
 With a mission to inspire individuals to become global citizens and take an interest in the world around them, Walking Tree Travel provides trips geared towards volunteer opportunities for high school students that actively engage travelers within their host communities.
 Click here to read more.

 Envoys: With volunteer and study opportunities for middle- and high-schoolers, Envoys blends education, research, and international travel for a one-of-a-kind learning experience.
 Projects range from environment, to ecotourism, to community development, and beyond.
 Learn more about Envoys here.

 Amizade: Amizade offers service learning, volunteer, and skills-based programs worldwide for teens and young adults.
-While Amizade’s service learning projects are available only at the university level, alternative spring breaks and high school service trips, and other volunteer opportunities are available to teens.
+While Amizade’s service learning projects are available only at the university level, volunteer opportunities for high school students, alternative spring breaks, and other volunteer opportunities are available to teens.
 Learn more here.

 As you can see, there are tons of great volunteer abroad opportunities outside of the Peace Corps (which requires participants to be 18 and older) that are available fto younger volunteers—they’re an excellent way for your teen to learn more about the world, build incredibly useful skills, and work with a community program that’s tackling local issues, all while providing an adventure of a lifetime.
 And as with any volunteer abroad project (perhaps even more so in this case), it’s very important to take your time and do your homework to find an organization that has appropriate placements for students who can contribute the very best they can to a great cause.